-Option 3: You will deliver a 2-3 minute speech that teaches your audience something new and demonstrates how to do something.
+Demonstration Speech (30 points): You will deliver a 2-3 minute speech that teaches your audience something new and demonstrates how to do something.
 You can bring objects or props with you but you cannot use PowerPoint or Prezi slides.
 Make sure you have time to adequately explain how to do something and choose something that most audience members won't know how to do.